adamsilver/fdpb/03-Book-A-Flight.md

 #### What about the future?

 Jeremy Keith often talks about the web being a *continuum*[^10].
 What he's means is, web is constantly changing.
-New browsers are relaeased frequently.
+New browsers are released frequently.
 All of them have varying features and capabilities.
 At any particular moment in time, we need to think about what level of support (or optimisation) makes sense for a given feature.

 As we said earlier, desktop browser support for the native input is lacking.
-And as choosing a date is so integral to the flow, we've decided to plug the gap (for now, at least.)
-In future, things might change&mdash;support is likely to improve.
-At which point we can change tacts.
+As choosing a date is crucial, we've decided to plug the gap (for now, at least).
+In future, things could change.
+When support improves, we can change tacts.

 We may choose not to support the rapidly diminishing number of users that would otherwise experience the degraded text box.
-Practically speaking this means removing the Javascript, giving users a faster experience and ourselves less to maintain.
+Practically speaking this means removing the Javascript.
+This gives users a faster experience and us less to maintain.

 #### Date picker component

 Having now detected support, we'll need to design the date picker component itself.

-How it might look:
+Here's how it might look:

 ![Date widget](./images/date-widget.png)